Symplectic configurations: a homological and computer-aided approach: Homological assignments: finiteness and elimination by specifying areas

 Note that in the above lemma, with $g=0$, the condition $-2\leq \alpha+2g-2\leq 1$ is equivalent to $\alpha=0,1,2,3$.
 On the other hand, we note that when $g=0$ and $a\leq 3$, the class $A$ is automatically in the form specified in (1), i.e., one of the $b_i$-coefficient of $A$ equals $a-1$ and the rest are either $1$ or $0$, even without imposing the area condition $\omega(A)<-c_1(K_\omega)\cdot [\omega]$.

 \begin{proof} Part (1) of the lemma is an extension of Lemma 3.6 in \cite{C}, with the same proof strategy.
 (We will use the same notations here.)
-First, the key estimate $\sum_{i=1}^N(b^{+}_i-1)\leq 3(a-3)$ therein holds true.
-To see this, note that the assumption that $-2\leq \alpha+2g-2\leq 1$ implies that Lemma 2.6 is applicable here, and moreover, $\delta=1-(\alpha+2g-2)$ in Lemma 2.6.
-With this understood, we have
+First, the following key estimate continues to hold: